-This homemade pumpkin pancake recipe is without a doubt one of our all-time favorites to eat — super fluffy, crispy buttery-edged, and topped with melted butter, roasted chestnuts, and drizzled with pure maple syrup they’re heaven.
-These pancakes are perfect for fall (and a great way to use up leftover canned pumpkin from your holiday bake-a-thons), but we love them so much we think they should be eaten year-round.
+This homemade pumpkin pancake recipe is without a doubt one of our all-time favorite pancakes to eat -- super fluffy, crispy buttery-edged, and topped with melted butter, roasted chestnuts, and drizzled with pure maple syrup!

 - Ready in minutes

-- They’re perfectly lightly spiced with our homemade pumpkin pie spice
+- Full of fall pumpkin spiced flavors with this easy homemade pumpkin pie spice

 - Works with homemade pumpkin purée or canned pumpkin

-How Do I Fix Pancake Batter If It’s Too Thick or Too Thin?
+Pancake Batter Too Thick or Too Thin?
+Here's How to Fix it.

 - If pancake batter is too thick, add milk or buttermilk 1 tablespoon at a time until it looks about right.